-- Contribute Research & Innovation
+Contribute Research & Innovation

-- Invest in Community Impact
+Invest in Community Impact

 Serves as a champion for the literacy cause in Houston by communicating important and timely information to the community and uniting education, philanthropy, faith, government, business, health, civic, nonprofit community-based organizations, and citizens towards shared literacy goals.

-Works diligently to expand the capacity of school districts, libraries, and community-based literacy service providers to serve people in need through volunteerism and service.
+Works diligently to expand the capacity of school districts, libraries and community-based literacy service providers to serve people in need through volunteerism and service.

 Serves as a thought leader across the community, conducting and publishing local literacy-focused research and developing innovative programs to improve literacy rates.